Am I Liable If My Teen Driver Causes a Car Accident?

-Handing a teen driver the keys to the family car is often a big moment for a parent or guardian: part rite of passage, part gateway to anxiety over safety and liability for a car accident.
+Handing a teen driver the keys to the family car is often a big moment for a parent or guardian: part rite of passage, part gateway to anxiety.
+Once concern that might crop up is a parent's potential liability for a car accident involving their teen driver.
 Here's what to know at the outset:

 In assessing fault for a car accident, by far the most commonly-applied legal concept is negligence.
 The theory of negligence basically states that a driver has a duty to drive in a reasonably safe way.
 If a driver fails to meet that duty, and another person gets injured, the negligent driver can be legally liable for the resulting harm (medical bills, lost income, vehicle damage, and other losses).